isl-org/Open3D/docs/tutorial/visualization/visualizer_advanced.rst

 Rendering Full 3D Models
 """"""""""""""""""""""""

-In the Basic Open3D Visualizer Tutorial, we rendered *TriangleMesh* and *Tensor-based TriangleMesh* objects.
+In the Basic :doc:`visualizer_basic` tutorial, we rendered *TriangleMesh* and *Tensor-based TriangleMesh* objects.
 But the ``draw()`` function can also render full-fledged 3D models containing a set of textures and material properties.
 To read a complete model, we need to use the ``open3d.io.read_triangle_model()`` method, which imports all the material properties in addition to the *TriangleMesh*:

 .. code-block:: python